alipov/ews-android-api/README.md

 EWS Android API
 ===============

-A java client library to access Exchange web services.
+A java client library to access Exchange web services, packaged for Android.
 The API works against Office 365 Exchange Online as well as on premises Exchange.
 For API details, guidelines and examples go to [ews-java-api][ews-java-url].

 Building